 But who are these students and where do they come from? questioned a journalist from the local newspaper Ouest-France in 2011.

 I have 60% of au pairs from foreign countries, foreign spouses married to French people, students from the Erasmus program and those enrolled at the Beaux-Arts in Nantes, as well as foreign employees.
 Most of them come from eastern Europe in Russia, Poland, Ukraine, Armenia or Moldova.
 But there are also Asians, Brazilians, Mexicans etc. "

 The atmosphere is friendly but serious.
 “They are a very pleasant, motivated and hardworking audience.

 In return, she learns a lot from them and says she is very happy about this relationship of mutual esteem.
-Back in their country, some do not fail to give their news.
+Back in their country, many keep in touch and share their updates.